Philosophy layer · Concept surface

 Receive result

-Get a structured artifact — verified by reviewer agents.
+Get a structured artifact — verified by reviewer agents against the pre-agreed DoD.

 04